kosta4310/node_js/README.md

 ```

-Change name of file .env.example to .env and write following down
+Change name of file .env.example to .env and write following text down

 ```